aaltonewmedia/physcomp.newmedia.dog/content/2024/maija-jarviniemi/final-project-controller-ideas/index.md

 ### 24.11.2024 3d print samples

-* Sampling with the width and depth of the furrow with the help of Miro
+* Sampling with 3d printer the width and depth of the furrow, with the help of Miro
-* Size of the spiral
+* Size of the spiral - I coded the spiral with p5.js :)
 * Best furrow measurements were 2mm (depth), 120mm (full width), 60mm (open area/hole)
-* I coded the spiral with p5.js :)

 ![](img_2019web.jpg)